passageidentity/passage-ios/README.md

 ![passage-ios-deprecated](https://storage.googleapis.com/passage-docs/github-md-assets/passage-ios-deprecated.png)

 > [!WARNING]
-> passage-ios was deprecated on July 17, 2024 and is no longer receiving updates or support.
+> passage-ios was deprecated on September 18, 2024 and is no longer receiving updates or support.
 Please use [passage-swift](https://github.com/passageidentity/passage-swift) instead.

 ---